Scroll down to continue

 noun a way for believers to link their lives to Bridge of Hope children and national missionaries by supporting them each month through finances and prayer.

 In all these efforts, we believe that nothing is accomplished without prayer.
-Gospel for Asia missionaries and staff around the world pray consistently and with great fervour for those who have never heard that Jesus loves them, and we invite believers everywhere to pray with us and join in reaching the lost.
+GFA World missionaries and staff around the world pray consistently and with great fervour for those who have never heard that Jesus loves them, and we invite believers everywhere to pray with us and join in reaching the lost.

 What's your role in the Great Commission?